The best Todoist alternatives include Plaky, Any.do, monday.com, Kanbanchi, TickTick, Things, and a few others.

 The calendar view and timeboxing feature are even more helpful as you can schedule activities, set up their duration, and view them in a weekly or monthly calendar.
 Unfortunately, though, these aren’t available in the free version.

 Overall, both TickTick and Todoist have free versions, so you can try them and take your time in deciding which to use and whether you need paid features.
-The cheaper option is TickTick, though, as its Premium plan costs $1 less than Todoist’s Pro plan per user per month.
+TickTick is a slightly cheaper option, though, as its Premium plan costs $1 less than Todoist’s Pro plan per user per month.

 What’s new in TickTick?